 Bake for 45-50 minutes, or until a long skewer or knife comes out clean.
 Cool in the pan for 5 minutes before removing from the pan and placing on a cooling rack.

-Spread slices of fresh bread with a bit of butter and dunk in a steaming bowl of gluten-free soup!
+Spread slices of fresh bread with a bit of butter and dunk in a steaming bowl of soup!
+Our family’s favorite main dish to serve with this bread is creamy gluten-free cheeseburger potato soup.

 Gluten-free beers may be expensive or hard to locate in your area.
 Or, you may still want to enjoy this recipe with what you have on hand.
 Fortunately, there are many options to replace beer in bread!